An image of a cute white, green, and yellow caravan parked in a field.

 Untreated water from dams, waterways, tanks, and bores can also host a wide range of different bacteria including Escherichia coli (e-coli) and Coliform.
 These types of bacteria can make you severely ill if ingested.

 Bacteria are microscopic and much smaller than Cyst Parasites or Protozoa.
 As a result, you will need to use a special form of water treatment to successfully remove them.
-Common options include UV Sterilisation, Ceramic Filtration, and Disinfection (more on these methods below).
+Common options include UV Sterilisation, Ceramic Filtration, and Disinfection which we will dive into later.

 Heavy Metals